 - Polycarbonate – Transparent plastic, one of the strongest filaments

 - ASA – Alternative to ABS, improved weather resistance

 - TPU – Flexible filament used for wearable, mechanical parts etc.

 If you have certain functions and applications in mind with an object, you can choose a material to best do what you desire.
 If you want a food container, you can pick a food-safe printing material and even post-process it to be more food safe.

 If you want a mechanical part for a vehicle, you can pick a strong, durable material which is ideal for moving parts.

 There are many possibility and creative ideas that arise from 3D printing due to its customization and specialized manufacturing nature.
 It is a industry that thrives on open-source creations and constant development to make things better.

 PLA+ is an example of these ideas being put to use, which is a developed version of PLA to give it the desired strength and durability, while being easy to print with.

 How Fast Can You Do 3D Printing?

-There are 3D printers out there that are almost ready out of the box so you simple need an STL file which already contains your 3D model and it’s G Code language that your 3D printer understands.
+There are 3D printers out there that are almost ready out-of-the-box so you simply need an STL file which already contains your 3D model and it’s G Code language that your 3D printer understands.